workape/Splunk/HEC_demos/README.md

 are good.

 ## Babby's first HEC
-Using cUrl to make your first HEC call.
+Using cURL to make your first HEC call.

 ## Single Event into HEC
 Using python for making your first single event HEC call.